nbrest/kamehouse/kamehouse-mobile/README.md

 * The app uses the inAppBrowser plugin to load kamehouse-ui and kamehouse-groot from the server and render it's mobile view

+* A link to download the app can be found [here](https://kame.nicobrest.com/kame-house/mobile)

 # Android build requirements on a windows host (2022-03-06):

 - Install node